dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 The Web API supports sending outgoing SMS using the POST method.
 SMS can be sent to a single or multiple destinations.
 One or more gateways need to be configured before using the service.
 An SMS will not be sent if there is no gateway configured.
 It needs a set of recipients and message text in JSON format as shown below.

-NOTE: Recipients list will be partitioned if its size exceed `MAX_ALLOWED_RECIPIENTS` limit which is 200.

     /api/26/sms/outbound